RSM-git/rsm-git.github.io/content/_index.md

 To see more details, head over to the [text](text-analysis) section.

 # **Conclusion**
-In conclusion, we have found that for both publications, authors tend to collaborate with authors within their own section but that this more common at the NYT than at Reuters.
+In conclusion, we have found that for both publications, authors tend to collaborate with authors within their own section but that this is more common at the NYT than at Reuters.
 We also discovered that the publications write in a very negative sentiment and that we from our analysis did not find any indication of political bias.
 However, these are purely the results of the tools that we have used which we have found are clearly not well suited for the task.
 We thus conclude that the sentiment of the articles does not seem to be affected by the section they are written in but rather as a result of how most articles are written in today's age.